Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

 * WARN if an interface sustains `--warning` percent or more of the most traffic it has ever carried (default: 80).
 This part never goes critical.
 * WARN if an interface drops more frames per second than `--warning-drops` allows, or reports more bad ones than `--warning-errors` allows (both default: unset).
 * CRIT if it reaches `--critical-drops` or `--critical-errors` (both default: unset).
+* OK for the loss thresholds on an interface whose loss counters the host does not keep.
+There is nothing to judge, so nothing is judged; the traffic thresholds still apply to it.
 * UNKNOWN if libvirt cannot be reached, if the connection is not a QEMU/KVM one, if `virsh` is missing, or on an invalid `--match` or `--ignore` pattern.
 * `--no-match-severity` sets the state reported when `--match` or `--ignore` leave no interface to check (default: `ok`).
 * `--always-ok` suppresses all alerts and always returns OK.